hylandtechoutreach/ucs-py/README.md

 This repository contains material for Hyland's Python Academy course at Urban Community School.

 ## Overview
-In this course, students will learn some basic programming concepts through an introduction to the Python programming language.
-They will not need any prior experience to participate in this academy, but the material will be more rigorous than the HTML/CSS content.
-Students will be expected to focus, learn, and retain knowledge.
+In the Hyland Python Academy, we will introduce a new language: Python.
+Python is a powerful programming language that is used for things like game development, artificial intelligence, and automation.
+You will apply some of the fundamental coding skills you’ve learned in our HTML/CSS and JavaScript academies, but this academy will go deeper into computer science concepts.
+Note that this material will be more rigorous than our HTML/CSS content; you will be expected to arrive with a desire to learn, and the ability to focus and retain knowledge.

 ## Learning Objectives
 By the end of the course, students will be able to: